Archynetys Live news trend intelligence

 The brief

-Intel's chip business is showing signs of recovery following years of struggle.
-The company is focusing on the foundry market and leveraging AI as a potential second chance for a full comeback.
+Intel's chip business is exhibiting signs of life after a prolonged period of difficulty.
+The company is pushing further into the foundry market and exploring the potential of AI as a catalyst for a full comeback.

 Quick answers